 The Financial Inclusion and Entrepreneurship Scaling (FInES) Project is a multi-year World Bank funded initiative which provides affordable wholesale financing to financial intermediaries (banks, MFIs, SACCOs, and MAIIC) in Malawi.
 This funding is then channelled to MSMEs at concessionary rates thereby increasing their access to financial services.
 Administered through the Reserve Bank of Malawi, the project is expected to generate significant benefits for Malawi's economy in the long run while providing liquidity support for small businesses to weather the COVID-19-induced economic shock in the short term.
-MLF Malawi finalized a line of credit amounting to MWK2,500,000,000.00, over a period of five years, of which MWK1,500,000,000.00 has been drawn down to date.
-The remaining portion is expected to be drawn down in Q4 of 2022.
+MLF Malawi finalised a line of credit amounting to MWK2,500,000,000.00, over a period of five years, of which MWK1,500,000,000.00 has been drawn down to date.